 The good old days.
 While it might seem an alien concept to many now, it was not that long ago that Celtic were able to compete with some of the best teams in Europe.
-With today's Europa League draw throwing up a tie with Valencia, many Celtic fans will cast their minds back to the last meeting between the pair.
+This was a prime example.

-In November 2001 the two sides would meet in the third round of the UEFA Cup, the precursor to the current Europa League.
+In November 2001 Celtic faced off against Valencia in the third round of the UEFA Cup, the precursor to the current Europa League.
 They played out two incredibly tight games, with penalties ultimately required to separate the sides.

 This was no average Valencia side either.
 They had just reached two consecutive Champions League finals, losing to Bayern Munich on penalties only a few months prior to this game.